lzl/piece/README.md

 ### The UI

+Goal: With the UI, visitors can view public pieces, users can create, read and delete their own pieces.

 - The UI is the interface of that Core.
-Visitors see and use Core with the help of UI.
+Visitors see and use Piece with the help of UI.
-- I try to use React.
+- It uses React to render what you see.
 Get started with the official Meteor-React tutorial.
-- Component App and Card.
+- Build App and Card component.
 Card is the interface of each piece.
-- Yes, that Card is from Bootstrap v4.
+- Yes, that Card style is from Bootstrap v4.
 - Hide the textarea unless you are logged in.
-- In the card, you can delete your own piece.
+- In the Card, you can delete your own piece.

 ### The Core

+Goal: With the Core, developers can publish, subscribe and CRUD the pieces from collection.

 - Reuse the code from old day.
 Including collection, methods and publication.
 Which is the Core 思密达~
 - The one and only one collection is the store of pieces.